Biography

 Contributor

-- Issues in International Relations: lectures on Waging War (IR2006)
+- Issues in International Relations (IR2006): lectures on Waging War

-- Honours Dissertation: lecture on Case Studies and Comparative Case Study Methods (IR4099)
+- Honours Dissertation (IR4099): lecture on Case Studies and Comparative Case Study Methods

 Research areas

 One of Dr Tamm's main research interests concerns state support for rebel groups.
-His International Security article on the Congo Wars argues that rulers in post?Cold War Africa often form alliances with rebel groups abroad to alleviate threats to their political survival at home.
-Going beyond this article in terms of both time period and theoretical focus, his ongoing book project, Revolutionary Sponsors, investigates African revolutionary leaders and their support for rebel groups since independence.
-Together with Allard Duursma (ETH Zürich), he is working on several papers on mutual interventions, that is, rival states simultaneously intervening in each other?s intrastate conflicts by supporting rebel groups.
+His International Security article on the Congo Wars argues that rulers in post–Cold War Africa often form alliances with rebel groups abroad to alleviate threats to their political survival at home.
+Going beyond this article in terms of both time period and theoretical focus, his ongoing book project, "Revolutionary Sponsors," investigates African revolutionary leaders and their support for rebel groups since independence.
 The research he conducted in the Democratic Republic of Congo (DRC), Rwanda, and Uganda also resulted in an African Affairs article on status competition and the direct interstate clashes between Rwanda and Uganda in the DRC.

 Selected publications